 Give your teeth a chance to shine!
-Avoid too much sweet stuff, especially sugary drinks and tacky, sticky sweets.
-And always practice good dental hygiene for spectacular pearly whites.
+Avoid excess intake of sweet stuff, especially sugary drinks and tacky, sticky sweets.
+And always practise good dental hygiene for spectacular pearly whites.

 Throughout Damon’s experiment in That Sugar Film, we observed the impact on his mood.
-A poor diet, high in heavily processed foods, deep-fried stuff and added sugar, is inflammatory and may increase the risk for altered mood.
+A poor diet, high in heavily or ultra-processed foods, deep-fried stuff, and added sugar, is inflammatory and may increase the risk for altered mood.
 Eating mostly real, whole foods may help treat mental health conditions such as depression.

 Give yourself a mood boost by limiting added sugar intake.
 Nourish the brain and cellular health and function with the goodies provided in real whole foods, such as vegetables, fruit, leafy greens, nuts, seeds and oily fish.